 Thanks for taking the time to listen and I hope you enjoyed the sound of the new Kel Kroydon Bill Evans Signature Model Banjo from American Made Banjo.
 If you have any further questions about this instrument, don't hesitate to contact me.
 I'd love for you to pick a tune on it next time I see you at an upcoming festival, concert, music camp or workshop.

-The Bill Evans Signature Banjo is available in our store in the Banjos / Signature category.
-More information about its specs, and additional photos, can be seen on the Bill Evans Banjo page.
+Specs and features of the Bill Evans Signature Banjo, and additional photos, can be seen on the Bill Evans Banjo page.
 Bill Evans Signature Strings are available from our store, in the Strings / Signature category.
 To learn more about Bill Evans himself, please visit this page.

 The Style 10 and 11 Design are Registered Trademarks